kar69-96/treasury-analytics-pipeline/README.md

 - **"500 Internal Server Error"**: Database tables may not exist yet - run the ingestion workflow first
 - **Data not refreshing**: Right-click table → Refresh, or check "Refresh on open" in External Data Properties
 - **URL not working**: Use the stable production URL: `https://treasury-api-tawny.vercel.app/api/data` (this URL doesn't change with deployments)
+- **Data only shows up to a specific date (e.g., Dec 5th)**: This is normal - FRED publishes data with a 1-2 day delay.
+The pipeline fetches the latest data available from FRED.
+To get newer data, wait for FRED to publish it, then manually trigger the ingestion workflow or wait for the next scheduled run.

 #### Direct Database Method (Method 2)
 - **"Driver not found"**: Install PostgreSQL ODBC driver (see Prerequisites in Method 2 section)